Slydee4PTS/protominer/README.md

 If you want to build this application, just create a Terminal project with XCode, insert all source file to your new created project, build it, and run it!

-I just convert some few stuff to make it compatible with MAC OS, and change some sleep value to receonnect on lost connection a little bit faster!
+I just convert some few stuff to make it compatible with MAC OS and remove compile warnings.

 Be free to change this code to fill your needs!